-This very basic but tasty cake is for Todd & Fuzz who both love ginger.
+This very basic but tasty Ginger Bundt Cake is for Todd & Fuzz who both love ginger.
 The lemon drizzle makes it special so don’t leave that out.
 It’s kind of a sticky cake and turning it out of the pan didn’t go so well.
-In fact, it was the first time Pam for Baking let me down :(.
+In fact, it was the first time flour added cooking spray let me down.
 Maybe I missed a spot?
 Anyway.
 That’s why there’s a big chunk of cake missing.
 Good thing this isn’t Top Chef.

 Ginger Bundt Cake with Lemon Glaze (adapted from a state fair winning recipe)